Are you worried about staying active during pregnancy, but aren’t sure of a safe way to do so?

 To keep you and your baby safe, you should follow these guidelines:

-- Consult your doctor: Seek your doctor’s approval before beginning.
+- Consult your doctor: Seek your doctor’s approval before beginning and exercise regime.

 - Keep your goals realistic: Pregnancy isn’t a time to push yourself and try to prove that you can be Wonder Woman.
 If you are tired, stop.
 You don’t have to complete a routine each time.